loretoparisi/hf-experiments/README.md

 - translation - text multiple languages translation :new:
 - summarization - text summarization
 - GENRE - Generative ENtity REtrieval :new:
+- gpt_neo - EleutherAI's replication of the GPT-3 :new:

 and `cache_dir_folder` is the directorty where to cache models files.
 See later about this.